3D-UIR: 3D Gaussian for Underwater 3D Scene Reconstruction via Physics Based Appearance-Medium Decoupling: Methodology

 \subsection{Scatter Medium Modeling}

-Underwater scenes exhibit floating artifacts from backscatter, which intensifies with distance independent of scene content.
-Recent methods \cite{SeaThru-NeRF_2023_CVPR,watersplatting_2024,UW-GS_WACV_2025} employ Neural Water Fields to implicitly estimate medium parameters through point-based features and radiance MLPs.
-However, this implicit approach suffers from initialization sensitivity and increased computational complexity due to viewpoint-conditioned MLPs, while their pixel-wise parameter estimations neglect the fundamental distance-dependent distribution of underwater light transport parameters.
+Underwater scenes exhibit floating artifacts from backscatter, which intensifies with distance independently of scene content.
+Recent works \cite{SeaThru-NeRF_2023_CVPR,watersplatting_2024,UW-GS_WACV_2025} employ Neural Water Fields to implicitly estimate medium parameters through point-based features and radiance MLPs.
+However, this implicit approach suffers from initialization sensitivity and increased computational complexity due to viewpoint-conditioned MLPs, while neglecting the fundamental distance-dependent distribution of underwater light transport parameters.

 To address these limitations, we propose a depth-guided explicit scene medium modeling approach that decomposes underwater medium effects into backscatter and attenuation estimations.
 Unlike the implicit mappings used in recent neural methods or the linear fitting procedures adopted by Sea-thru~\cite{Sea-Thru_2019_CVPR}, our framework introduces a lightweight, learning-based approach that explicitly models scattering media.
 Built upon the physical principles of Sea-thru, the architecture of our \textbf{Scatter Medium Modeling} framework is illustrated in Fig.~\ref{scatter_model}.
 This physically principled approach enhances the representation capacity for complex underwater light transport phenomena through a fully convolutional structure that directly processes depth information to optimize medium parameters \cite{DeepSeeColor}.
 In comparison to the traditional MLP-based or linear fitting optimization approaches, our method significantly reduces computational complexity while maintaining high efficiency.